marta1895/Retail_Orders_Project/README.md

 - Perform Data Cleaning and Preparation using Pandas
 - Load the Data into SQL Server using the "Replace" Option
 - Analyze Data using PostgreSQL
-- Viziulaze summery data using Tableu platrform
+- Viziulaze summary data using Tableu platrform

 ## Steps and Implementation